apache/jena-site/source/documentation/sparql-apis/__index.md

 for both local and remote cases.

 Substitution is always "replace variable with RDF term" in a query or update that is correct syntax.
-This means is does not apply to `INSERT DATA` or `DELETE DATA` but can be used with `INSERT { ?s ?p ?o } WHERE {}` and `DELETE { ?s ?p ?o } WHERE {}`.
+This means it does not apply to `INSERT DATA` or `DELETE DATA` but can be used with `INSERT { ?s ?p ?o } WHERE {}` and `DELETE { ?s ?p ?o } WHERE {}`.